kmorris896/rapture-discord-server-documentation/docs/public-channels/rules-and-policies.md

 **__Selfies__**

-You are welcome to post SFW selfies in <#somechannel>.
+You are welcome to post SFW selfies in <#752465698391064676>.
 However, please follow the following rules:

 - Selfies must be SFW and something you would share publicly on Facebook, LinkedIn, or other some other public social networking site.
 In other words, you must be clothed appropriately.
 - No children.
 Ideally, all persons in the picture should be 18+.
 Please use discretion if your friends are under the age of 18.  **The mods have full authority to remove a picture they believe is not appropriate for this server.